The Final Simulation Overview

 Apply what you've learned in this lesson.

-Write a brief personal plan for how you will approach your first week at TOR Tech in the simulation.
+- Write a personal first-week plan for your role as Office Assistant at TOR Tech.
 Use 5–7 bullet points.
-Address: what you will prioritize each day, which tools you plan to use, how you will stay organized, and one habit you will commit to maintaining throughout the week.
+Address: what you will prioritize each day, which tools you plan to use for which tasks, how you will stay organized across the four simulation challenges, and one habit you will commit to maintaining throughout